kneehit/Credit-Card-Fraud-Detection/CCFD.md

 ### Model Evaluation Function

 If we use accuracy to evaluate model performance it will mislead us since predicting all observations as not fraud will result in 99.8% accuracy.
-Thus we will use:- Confusion Matrix - to help us understand correct and incorrect predictions.
-AUC - to
+Thus we will use Confusion Matrix and AUC ROC to see how our models are performing.

 ``` r
 library(ROSE)